The Tragedy of Agbezuge: Plot

 The first part of the story introduced readers to the wealth of Hotor Desu, and his slaves.
 He later married Domelevo.
 At the marriage ceremony Agbezuge wept when he heard a particular song.
 Agbezuge narrated his life story to Hotor Desu and included how he escaped from the evil village.
 Domelovo wanted to seduce Agbezuge but before the story could go out she was killed by Agorbaya because the wages of sin is death.
 Hotor Desu truly love Domelovo.
 Agorbaya advised Agbezuge that so many friends lead to death.
 This part ended with the death of Hotor Desu and how his property was shared because he had no children to inherit him.

 The second part is about the sufferings of Agbezuge, they include how Agbezuge was wounded by his friends who attempted to kill him.
 The disappearance of Bumekpo led Agbezuge to be banished from the town.
 Papa Ge the old man recounts the story of the wars between the Asantes and the Ewe to his children.
 When Agbezuge arrived he accepted him and when Agbezuge was sick he and the wife treated him.
-During the great drought Agbezuge worked hard that there if food for all the people.
+During the great drought Agbezuge worked hard so that there is food for all the people.
 Another tragedy struck when he was accused of stealing money belonging to Papa Get.
 He was beaten and chained.
 It the end Agbezuge found his lost family.
 His only son was returned to him.